geoffroy-sdp/moderation-bot-using-discord.py/README.md

 # Discord Moderation Bot

-This is a Discord moderation bot built using `discord.py` and MongoDB, with additional web pages for displaying database information.
+This is a Discord moderation bot built using `discord.py`, pymongo and flask, with additional web pages for displaying database information.

 ## Features